chaseaucoin/CupcakeFactory.SimpleProxy/README.md

 # CupcakeFactory.SimpleProxy

 A very lightweight, and easy to consume proxy.
-Ideal for the proxying of interface methods.
+Ideal for the proxying of methods.

 # Example: logging